The 10 most beautiful Caribbean beaches (and where to stay near each)

 Sonesta Maho Beach Resort, Casino and Spa provides an all-inclusive launch pad for your family’s next vacation (Photo: Sonesta)

 With a French and a Dutch side, St. Maarten has plenty of European panache.
-In addition to cultural and linguistic diversity, there are scores of beautiful Caribbean beaches, too.
+In addition to cultural and linguistic diversity, there are scores of beautiful Caribbean beaches here too.
 At Maho Beach on the island’s Dutch side, the sand is pure white and the waves roll in at a steady pace, but it’s the low flying planes landing at adjacent Princess Julianna Airport that draw plane spotters young and old.
 Aviation geeks make pilgrimages here to watch the jets as they approach the runway, passing just over their heads in dramatic fashion.

-Where to Stay Near Maho Beach in St. Maarten
+Where to stay near Maho Beach in St. Maarten

 Sonesta Maho Beach Resort, Casino and Spa provides an all-inclusive launch pad for your family’s next vacation.
 The hotel is set on 10 prime beachfront acres with a kids club, pizzeria, and water park.
 You’ll have a view of the planes landing from many of the luxurious guest rooms.